shajivmasters/Assignmnet/README.md

 	         * Dropping drop cache to clear the memory as it is only 2 GB free tier
 	         * Mask the native  mysql rpm from the BaseOS
 	         * Install mysql-community-server
 	         * Start the mysql service and capture the data that it is listening on alll the Interfaces
-	         * Change the password to a known password for root
+   	         * Generate a random passwords of 15 Characters to compliant with the MYSQL STRONG password validation
+    		 * Save the random passwords to programtically leverage in the API.
+Set the restricted permission
 	         * Setup an account "toweruser" with full privilege
-	         * Setup an account "towerro" with readonly acces .
-I am using in the FASTAPI to query as it is PoC I hard coded .
-We could use the vault solution or crypt it in script as well .
-You can check that using the “SHOW GRANTS FOR 'towerro'@'%';”
 	         * Application setup like chaning permission and starting/bootstrapping the FAST API

     9.	ssh -i /Users/monu/.ssh/towerkeypair centos@<publicip> reported from terraform apply